 Study Abroad Destinations and Travel Dates

-Community College of Philadelphia is offering three Student-Faculty International Fellowship Programs for 2016.
+Community College of Philadelphia is offering two Student-Faculty International Fellowship Programs for 2017.
 This is an exciting opportunity to learn about and then travel to the destination to directly experience its culture and contemporary society.
 Students in each group will travel with a team of experienced Community College of Philadelphia faculty.
 Final travel dates listed below may change slightly due to airfare availability and other considerations.

 For further information about the one-credit course, travel, costs and the application procedure, please plan to attend an information session (attendance is not required to apply to a program).